nano1111111/Solidify_SlimeVR/README.md

 ## Extensiontracker
 There is a hole in the back of one of the case versions for a 2nd IMU for tracking, the wires can be soldered onto the respectivly named pads on the PCB.

-It is however completly optional and not strictly necessary for the tracker to function properly, if you do use it however please change settings accordingly when going through the flashing procedure
+It is however completly optional and not strictly necessary for the tracker to function properly, if you do use it however please change settings accordingly when going through the flashing procedure.

 ## Strap
-You can use 50mm elastic fabric band for the straps, I suggest you use buckles for the hip and chest tracker
+You can use 50mm elastic fabric band for the straps, I suggest you use buckles for the hip and chest tracker.